prashantkul/llm-security/README.md

 # llm-security
-This repository contains the code to test various issues with LLM prompts
+This repository contains the code to test various security issues with LLM prompts

 ## Features
 - Google Cloud Model Armor for a comprehensive prompt attacks.